metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 -rw-rw-r--.
 1 alosadag alosadag        33 Feb  3 12:39 CentOS-7-x86_64-GenericCloud-1907.qcow2.md5sum
 ```

 Once the shared script `images.sh` is sourced, the following container images are pre-cached locally to the host in order to speed up things later.
-Below it is shown the code snippet in charge of that task:
+Below is shown the code snippet in charge of that task:

 ```sh
 + for IMAGE_VAR in IRONIC_IMAGE IPA_DOWNLOADER_IMAGE VBMC_IMAGE SUSHY_TOOLS_IMAGE DOCKER_REGISTRY_IMAGE